chilliard99/CEN3031/Sprint3.md

   - Added RemovecardsFromArray.
 Similar functionality to RemoveCards except with solely arrays and not a deck object.
   - Added ContainsInt function for ints in addition to the preexisting one, Contains, for strings.
   - Added DetermineFutureProbability function, in progress, but should determine the probability to draw a given hand type in future draws.
 For now One Pair and partially Three of a Kind should work.
+  - Added GetHandArray function to grab the array of cards from the hand, for future use.

 Frontend Unit Tests: